 Barnum's Great American Museum was located at the corner of Broadway and Ann Street in New York City.
 Its location at what was essentially the physical junction of upper and working class neighborhoods allowed Barnum to capture patrons from all walks of life drawn in by his innovative advertising efforts.
 His Great American Museum flourished from 1841 until it (and the many caged animals that lived within it) was ravaged by fire, first in 1865 and again in 1868.
 At that point Barnum took General Tom and the Bearded Lady on the road and became the traveling carnival showman and promoter par excellence that we know him as today.

 (Feejee the fake mermaid met a far sadder fate.
 I'm not sure what happened to the weaving dog or industrious fleas).

 |P.T.
 Barnum, 1860, Mathew Brady Studio|

-But lessons had been learned from Barnum about blending interests and promoting with dignity in order to ease the tension between showmanship and scholarship -- a central challenge for museums even today.
+Those lessons about blending interests and promoting with dignity in order to ease the tension between showmanship and scholarship remain challenges for museums even today.

 Where art, promotion, philanthropy and self-interest intersect: Andrew Carnegie